Agile Deliberation: Concept Deliberation for Subjective Visual Classification: Experiments

 \textbf{Experiment procedures.} In both systems, participants first completed an onboarding session covering the study overview and system tutorial.
 Starting with only a concept name and short description, they were encouraged to develop their own understanding of the concept.
 They then spent about 45 minutes articulating a concept definition that could directly serve as a performant image classifier.
 Afterward, participants annotated 200 images from a held-out test set to evaluate classifier performance and completed a short survey on their experience.
 Each session concluded with a 15-minute semi-structured interview to gather qualitative insights into their reasoning and overall experience.

 Ideally, participants would have used both systems to deliberate on the same concept, enabling direct comparison of classifier performance and subjective experience (e.g., usability and interaction flow) within individuals.
 However, this design was infeasible: once a participant defined a concept in the first session, they had already established a clear conceptual boundary, making a second round on the same concept highly biased.
 We therefore assigned different concepts to the two systems.
-Under this setup, subjective experiences can still be compared \textit{within participants}, but classifier performance only \textit{between participants}, since each system was trained on a different concept.
+This allows comparing subjective experience \textit{within participants}, but classifier performance only \textit{between participants}, since each system was trained on a different concept.
 Because participants varied in their deliberation ability and concept complexity, such between-participant comparisons are only meaningful with enough participants per concept.
 Given limited study sessions, we prioritized assigning more participants per concept over testing more concepts with fewer participants each.

 \textbf{Concepts and data sources.} We selected two concepts for our study: (1) \texttt{paid to play}, a real-world moderation concept involving images that promise unrealistic rewards for online entertainment as clickbait, and (2) \texttt{healthy food}.
 These concepts were chosen because they are shown to be highly subjective and semantically complex, making them well-suited for evaluating systems that support concept deliberation~\cite{stretcu2023agile}.
 They also represent two application contexts for image classifiers: \texttt{paid to play} captures platform-level moderation mitigating harmful content, while \texttt{healthy food} captures end-user curation promoting desirable content.
 We followed the approach of Agile Modeling~\cite{stretcu2023agile} to sample $200$ images per concept as the test datasets, covering the full spectrum of examples within each domain.
 For the target dataset, we used a proprietary domain-specific $100M$ image dataset for \texttt{paid to play} and the WebLI dataset~\cite{chen2022pali} for \texttt{healthy food}.